 - All submissions are reviewed at desktop level by the editors before possible peer review. - Historia employs a "double blind" reviewing process.
 In the case of contradictory reports, the article will be sent to a third reader to act as arbiter. - A minimum of three months should be allowed for the review process to be completed.
+In some cases the review process can take considerably longer.

-- Where submissions are accepted provisionally, it is expected that authors will return their revised versions within eight weeks to the editor-in-chief. - Page proofs are always given to authors who are responsible for checking them carefully.
-Corrected page proofs are to be returned to the editor-in-chief within seven days of receipt. - Authors will receive one copy of the journal free of charge. - As Historia is accredited, the cost of articles by authors attached to South African universities can be recouped from the earnings of research outputs by means of page fees.
+- Where submissions are accepted provisionally, it is expected that authors will return their revised versions within eight weeks to the Editor. - Page proofs are always given to authors who are responsible for checking them carefully.
+Corrected page proofs are to be returned to the Editor within seven days of receipt. - Authors will receive one copy of the journal free of charge. - As Historia is accredited, the cost of articles by authors attached to South African universities can be recouped from the earnings of research outputs by means of page fees.
 Authors attached to South African universities will therefore be requested to subsidise their articles.
-Generally the authors' institutions pay such page fees. - No correspondence will be entered into about submissions that have been turned down.
+Generally, the authors' institutions pay such page fees. - No correspondence will be entered into about submissions that have been turned down.